egoroof/blowfish/tools/README.draft.md

 ## Usage

-All input data including key, iv, plaintext and ciphertext should be a string or ArrayBuffer / Buffer.
+All input data including key, IV, plaintext and ciphertext should be a `String` or `ArrayBuffer` / `Buffer`.
 Strings supports all unicode including emoji ✨.

 ### Example